School Wellness Councils

 WELLNESS ACTION PLAN

 Wellness Councils are responsible for assessing the school on implementation of the District Wellness Policy, developing a Wellness Action Plan, and implementing the Wellness Action Plan.
 A Wellness Action Plan is a dynamic tool to guide a school’s wellness work and is a required component of the Quality School Improvement Plan (QSP).
-Wellness Action Plans are due on Dec 4, 2020, in your school's QSP folder.
+Wellness Action Plans are due on November 17, 2022.

 Technical assistance can be provided for starting a Wellness Council, improving Wellness Council functionality, completing the Alliance’s Healthy School Program Assessment, writing a Wellness Action Plan, and other school wellness initiatives.
 Short-term technical assistance usually involves one or two sessions in person or via phone or email.